ibm-cloud-docs/ContinuousDelivery/devsecops-tutorial.md

 ### Link to existing DevOps Insights Toolchain

-We have already created an instance of DevOps Insights while creating CI toolchain.
-The same needs to be refereed to in the CD  toolchain.
+We already created an instance of DevOps Insights during the CI toolchain creation.
+The same needs to be refered to in the CD toolchain.
 After each compliance check evidence is published into it.
-The toolchain will publish the deployment records to DevOps insights.
+The toolchain publishes the deployment records to DevOps insights.
 You can link DevOps Insights integration from CI toolchain by providing the Integration ID to consolidate all the deployment data in single DevOps Insight Instance.

 You can copy the Toolchain ID from the URL of your toolchain.
 A toolchain's URL follows this pattern: `https://cloud.ibm.com/devops/toolchains/<toolchain-ID-comes-here>?env_id=ibm:yp:us-south`

-For example, if the URL is: `https://cloud.ibm.com/devops/toolchains/aaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee?env_id=ibm:yp:us-south` then the toolchain's ID is: aaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee.
+For example, if the URL is: `https://cloud.ibm.com/devops/toolchains/aaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee?env_id=ibm:yp:us-south` then the toolchain's ID is: `aaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee`.

-Make sure to only include the ID here, not the full URL.
+Make sure to include only the ID here, not the full URL.
 {: note}

-You can also set a target environment for the DOI interactions, this parameter is optional.
-If you provide this parameter, it will be used instead of the target environment from the inventory.
+You can also set a target environment for the DOI interactions.
+This parameter is optional.
+If you provide this parameter, it is used instead of the target environment from the inventory.

 ![DevSecOps DevOps Insights Toolchain](images/devsecops_set-up_cd_devops_insight.png)